Manau (band): The beginning

 In 1988, Martial and Cédric began hosting a radio show on a local FM station, with Martial rapping in the show and Cédric as DJ.
-The show ended in two years and built up a following of fans.
+The show ended after two years but built up a following of fans.
 When the show ended, Cédric managed to get a job at the radio station Skyrock.

 Several years later, Cédric met R.V., who had come into the station to perform a live session with his group MeanWhile.
-R.V. had just finished seven years of schooling at the prestigious Paris Conservatoire, and was now able to play guitar, bass, accordion, and keyboard.
-Cédric and R.V. hit it off immediately and began talking about making a group.
+R.V. had just finished seven years of schooling at the Paris Conservatoire, and was now able to play guitar, bass, accordion, and keyboard.
+Cédric and R.V. began discussing the formation of a group.

 Meanwhile, Martial had been developing a career as a songwriter.
-One of his brother's friends had introduced him to the joys of Celtic culture, and he picked up on it immediately, discovering the work of Breton folk stars such as Dan Ar Braz, Yann-Fanch Kemener and the group Tri Yann.
-Martial's early songs were also greatly influenced by Jean Markale's novel L'épopée Celte, an amazing account of ancient Celtic folklore, peopled with Druids and Celtic warlords.
+He was introduced to Celtic culture and was influenced by the work of Breton folk stars such as Dan Ar Braz, Yann-Fanch Kemener and the group Tri Yann.
+Martial's early songs were also greatly influenced by Jean Markale's novel L'épopée Celte, an account of ancient Celtic folklore, peopled with Druids and Celtic warlords.

 Formation as a group

 Shortly after Cédric and R.V.'s meeting, they teamed up with Martial to form the group Manau.
-They set to work on a unique fusion of Celtic rhythms and rap beats.
-One of their demo tapes landed on the desk of the creative director at Polydor.
-Impressed by their highly original sound, he immediately offered them a recording contract.
+They set to work on a fusion of Celtic rhythms and rap beats.
+They were offered a recording contract by Polydor.

 The band set to work on their new single, "La Tribu de Dana" and it was released in May 1998.
 The song rocketed to the top of the charts, selling a huge 1.7 million copies to date, 1.5 million of them in the first few months after its release.
 "La tribu de Dana" means "the tribe of Dana," and is the name of a group of figures in Irish mythology, also described in L'épopée Celte.
-For further information see Tuatha Dé Danann.

-Although the song was very popular, it sounded very familiar to older music fans.
-And with good reason.
-The chorus of Manau's single was actually a cover of the melody line from Alan Stivell's famous 1970s folk hit Tri Martolod.
+The chorus of Manau's single was actually a cover of the melody line from Alan Stivell's 1970s folk hit Tri Martolod.
 Stivell promptly sued the group.
 Manau maintains that the song was simply a baseline, and was modified enough to not be considered plagiarism.